MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 :::image type="content" source="./media/eval-defender-xdr/defender-xdr-pilot-deploy-flow-identity.svg" alt-text="A diagram that shows Microsoft Defender for Identity in the pilot and deploy Microsoft Defender XDR process." lightbox="./media/eval-defender-xdr/defender-xdr-pilot-deploy-flow-identity.svg":::

-Microsoft Defender for Identity is fully integrated with Microsoft Defender XDR, and leverages signals from both on-premises Active Directory and cloud identities to help you better identify, detect, and investigate advanced threats directed at your organization.
+Microsoft Defender for Identity is fully integrated with Microsoft Defender XDR, and leverages signals from on-premises Active Directory identities to help you better identify, detect, and investigate advanced threats directed at your organization.

 Deploy Microsoft Defender for Identity to help your SecOp teams deliver a modern identity threat detection and response (ITDR) solution across hybrid environments, including: